 by a new young cast.
 These are characters I’ve been waiting to see in the “X-Men First Class” series for some time

-now, and their presence just made the movie feel fresh, new and not just another sequel relying on the same cast again.
+now, and their presence just made the movie feel fresh.
 I really loved this new

 cast, especially Kodi Smitt-McPhee who was extremely charismatic and hilarious

-makes an appearance next, and this time it’s Sophie Turner who I loved as Sansa
+makes an appearance next, and this time it’s Sophie Turner, who's gone from Sansa

 the other classmates, who are scared to get close to her.
 This makes Jeans